 - Angiotensin II receptor blockers (ARBs).
-These help relax blood vessels by blocking the action, not the formation, of angiotensin, a chemical in your body that narrows blood vessels.
+These drugs block the action of angiotensin, a chemical in your body that narrows your arteries and veins.
 ARBs include valsartan (Diovan), losartan (Cozaar) and others.

-Beta blockers.
-Also known as beta-adrenergic blocking agents, these work by blocking the effects of the hormone epinephrine, also known as adrenaline.
+- Beta blockers.
+These drugs work by blocking the effects of the hormone epinephrine, also known as adrenaline.
 They cause your heart to beat slower and with less force.
 Examples of beta blockers include metoprolol (Lopressor, Toprol-XL), nadolol (Corgard) and atenolol (Tenormin).

 If you're unable to reach your blood pressure goal with one or more of the above medications, other drugs that lower blood pressure include:

 - Alpha blockers.
-Alpha blockers relax certain muscles and help small blood vessels remain open.
-They work by keeping the hormone norepinephrine (noradrenaline) from tightening the muscles in the walls of smaller arteries and veins, which causes the vessels to remain open and relaxed.
+Alpha blockers prevent the hormone norepinephrine (noradrenaline) from tightening the muscles in the walls of smaller arteries and veins, which causes the vessels to remain open and relaxed.
 Commonly prescribed alpha blockers include doxazosin (Cardura), prazosin (Minipress) and terazosin.

 - Alpha-beta blockers.
 Alpha-beta blockers work similarly to beta blockers.
-They might be prescribed for people with high blood pressure who are at risk of heart failure.
-Alpha-beta blockers include carvedilol (Coreg) and labetalol (Trandate).
+They might be prescribed if you have high blood pressure and are at risk of heart failure.
+Alpha-beta blockers include carvedilol (Coreg) and labetalol.

 - Heart failure

 An important way for you and your doctor to know if your treatment is working is to monitor your blood pressure at home.
 Home blood pressure monitors are widely available and inexpensive, and you don't need a prescription to buy one.
 Remember that home blood pressure monitoring isn't a substitute for visits to your doctor.

-- About high blood pressure.
-American Heart Association. http://www.heart.org/en/health-topics/high-blood-pressure/changes-you-can-make-to-manage-high-blood-pressure/types-of-blood-pressure-medications.
+- Types of blood pressure medications.
+American Heart Association. https://www.heart.org/en/health-topics/high-blood-pressure/changes-you-can-make-to-manage-high-blood-pressure/types-of-blood-pressure-medications.
 Accessed June 25, 2019.

 - Mann JFE.
-Choice of therapy in essential hypertension: Recommendations. http://www.uptodate.com/home.
-Accessed May 26, 2016.
+Choice of drug therapy in primary (essential) hypertension. https://www.uptodate.com/contents/search.
+Accessed Aug.
+7, 2019.